Pollux Coin Price Reaches $0.44 on Exchanges (POX)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Pollux Coin’s genesis date was June 1st, 2020.
+Pollux Coin launched on June 1st, 2020.
 Pollux Coin’s total supply is 50,000,000 tokens.
-Pollux Coin’s official website is polluxcoin.info.
+The official website for Pollux Coin is polluxcoin.info.
 Pollux Coin’s official Twitter account is @polluxcoin1 and its Facebook page is accessible here.

 Pollux Coin Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Pollux Coin directly using U.S. dollars.
-Investors seeking to trade Pollux Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Pollux Coin using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Pollux Coin directly using U.S. dollars.
+Investors seeking to acquire Pollux Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Pollux Coin using one of the exchanges listed above.

 Receive News & Updates for Pollux Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pollux Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.